pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

 party strictly, but we must not be blindly optimistic.
 Reality warns us that there is still a heavy task and a long way to go in comprehensively administering the party strictly, and we must not slacken our efforts in administering the party for a moment.
-As Comrade Xi Jinping pointed out in his report to the 19th National Congress of the Communist Party of China: "The whole party must soberly realize that the ruling environment facing our party is complex, the factors affecting the advanced nature of the party and weakening the purity of the party are also complex, and the outstanding problems existing in the party such as impure ideology, impure organization, and impure work style
+As Comrade Xi Jinping pointed out in his report to the 19th National Congress of the CCP: "The whole party must soberly realize that the ruling environment facing our party is complex, the factors affecting the advanced nature of the party and weakening the purity of the party are also complex, and the outstanding problems existing in the party such as impure ideology, impure organization, and impure work style